malliwi88/p2p-distributed-file-system/README.md

 - Division of file into blocks
 - Distributed writeAll function
 - Distributed readAll function
+- Write by offset
+- Read by offset

 #### Functions to implement (For now):
-- Read a particular file block stored at the slaves
-- Write a particular block and update the corresponding blocks.
+- Remove file blocks